Pina powers Brewers past Cubs

 Manny Pina drove in a pair of runs in the first inning, and that was all the Milwaukee Brewers needed for a 2-0 win over the host Chicago Cubs on Saturday afternoon.
-Five Brewers pitchers combined to throw the six-hit shutout, with right-hander Junior Guerra (8-4) earning the victory after tossing 1 2/3 innings of scoreless relief.
-Milwaukee evened the series at one win apiece.
+Five Brewers pitchers combined to throw the six-hit shutout, with right-hander Junior Guerra (8-4) credited with the victory after tossing 1 2/3 innings of scoreless relief.
+Milwaukee evened the three-game series at one win apiece.

-The Cubs' only extra-base hit of the afternoon came off the bat of starting pitcher Cole Hamels (7-5), who doubled in the fifth.
+The Cubs' only extra-base hit came off the bat of starting pitcher Cole Hamels (7-5), who doubled with one out in the fifth.
 Anthony Rizzo added a pair of singles in his return from a five-game absence because of tightness in his back.
 Brewers starter Zach Davies allowed four hits in 4 2/3 scoreless innings before drawing the early hook from manager Craig Counsell.
 He walked one and struck out two.

 Hamels gave up two runs on five hits in six innings.
 He walked three and fanned seven.
 Josh Hader recorded the final five outs for the Brewers to notch his 27th save.
 He struck out two, including a game-ending strikeout against Addison Russell.